On sets defining few ordinary solids: Structural theorems in dimensions

 The three-dimensional structure theorem from \cite[Theorem 1]{Ball2018} tells us the different possible sets that span few ordinary planes in $\mathbb{P}^3({\mathbb R} )$.
 These possibilities are:

-\begin{enumerate}[(a)] \item There are two distinct quadrics such that all but at most $O(K)$ points of $\mathcal{S}$ are contained in the intersection of the quadrics.
-And all but at most $O(K)$ points of $\mathcal{S}$ are incident with at least $\frac{3}{2}n - O(K)$ ordinary planes. \item There are two planar sections of a quadric which contain $\frac{1}{2}n - O(K)$ points of $\mathcal{S}$ each. \item All but at most $2dK$ points of $\mathcal{S}$ are contained in a plane. \end{enumerate}
+\begin{enumerate}[(a)] \item There are two distinct quadrics such that all but at most $O(K)$ points of $\mathcal{S}$ are contained in the intersection of the quadrics. \item There are two planar sections of a quadric which contain $\frac{1}{2}n - O(K)$ points of $\mathcal{S}$ each. \item All but at most $2DK$ points of $\mathcal{S}$ are contained in a plane. \end{enumerate}

-First assume that there is a point in $\mathcal{S}$ where the projection of the set $\mathcal{S}$ from $p$ is almost contained in a plane (case \eqref{stru3cas3}).
+First assume that there is a point in $\mathcal{S}'$ where the projection of the set $\mathcal{S}$ from $p$ is almost contained in a plane (case \eqref{stru3cas3}).